Pumps in Series vs Parallel: What Is the Difference

 • Increased total head pressure

-• Flexibility to adjust system performance by adding or removing pumps
+• Adaptability to system performance adjustments by adding or removing pumps

-• Reduced energy consumption compared to a single large pump
+• Lower energy consumption compared to a single large pump

 Disadvantages of Pumps in Series